The program of the ISA2018 can be consulted here: ISA2018 Program

-Posters must be portrait in orientation (90 cm wide by 120 cm high).
+Posters are to be portrait in orientation (maximun size 90 cm wide by 120 cm high).

 The posters are the most important part of the Archaeometry Symposium.
-Most papers are presented as posters so and they generate fruitful and interesting discussion.
-For this reason they are allocated plenty of time for their presentation.
-Two poster sessions are planned more than 2 hours each during which time no other activities take place so the posters are well read and discussed.
-The presenting authors must be available during the poster sessions to present them and answer questions related to their work.
+Most papers are presented as posters and generate fruitful and interesting discussion.
+For this reason ample time is allocated for their presentation.
+Two poster sessions are planned (2 hours each).
+During this time no other activities take place so the posters are well read and discussed.
+Authors must be available during the poster sessions to present them and answer questions related to their work.
 The posters remain up also during coffee and lunch breaks so they can be visited also outside the devoted poster session times.

 Martin Aitken Student Poster Awards